 NBW developed restoration plans for the farm complex - an integral component to the property and story of Olana; Church often referred to Olana as “The Farm”.
 The goal was to return the landscape to the historical land-use patterns from the latter half of the nineteenth century.
 This initial phase included a series of discreet and considered interventions: selective thinning of hedgerows and woodland that have colonized former pasture; establishment of low native meadow grasses in the historic Orchard; restoration of pastures; revealing the existing ruins of the Breezie Farmhouse, the shed, the ice house, and the stone walls along portions of the east and north property lines, through the clearing of vegetation; drainage improvements; and the restoration of the Crown Hill Carriage road, one of the pleasure drives designed by Frederic Edwin Church.

-Subsequently, NBW has been engaged to develop a strategic landscape design plan for the full property.
+Subsequently, NBW has been engaged to develop the design for the new visitors center alongside architecture firm ARO.

-Collaborators: The LA Group, Suzanne Turner Associates, Camoin Associates, Farm Consultant Zach Wolf
+Collaborators: The LA Group, Suzanne Turner Associates, Camoin Associates, Farm Consultant Zach Wolf, ARO